monsoonmaelstrom/book2/book2.md

 Somehow, he manages to slump a little bit more.

-“I shouldn’t care,” he says.
+“I shouldn’t care,” he mutters.
 “But I do.”

-“I know,” I say softly.
+“I know,” I answer softly.
 I don’t need to tell him that his mother is a terrible person.
 He already knows.
 It doesn’t matter though.
 “I really do like the hair.
 It suits you.”
 We sit in silence for a while before I ask, “Are you going to be okay?”

 “I’ll be fine,” he tells me.
 “We’re always fine, right?”